rakshitha-11/fossee-python-debugging-prompt-rakshitha-11/README.md

 - evaluation_rubric.md — Suggested evaluation rubric

 ## Submission
-As per task instructions, this repository link will be emailed to pythonsupport@fossee.in.
+this repository link is emailed to pythonsupport@fossee.in.

 ## Future Work